gulf98/Echo-server/README.md

 Course: Python QA Engineer - 2022 (OTUS).\
  Homework 11: Echo server.

-The server receives a request from the client and sends back:
+The server receives a GET request from the client and sends back:
 - received headers
 - response body with
     - request method